by Margaret Cabaniss

 My brood of nieces and nephews is growing at an alarming(ly adorable) rate, so when Christmas came around, I was looking for gift ideas for them that wouldn’t either (a) break the bank for me or (b) add to the tsunami of toys that their mothers are constantly fighting against.
 While putting together my SlowMama Holiday Gift Guide, I was particularly smitten with these felt superhero masks (from the “Opposite of Far” etsy shop): They seemed like the perfect thing for the 3-to-7-year-old set I was shopping for — and because I already had some felt on hand, I decided to try creating something similar on my own.

 I knew I would need a good mask template first, so I went poking around online to see what others had done.
 I loved the masks that Ambrosia Girl designed for her sons’ superhero birthday party, and she was kind enough to share her templates online.
+(Update: Some readers have told me that Ambrosia Girl’s link no longer exists; if you can’t find it on her site, you can use the PDF here.)
 While Jenn kept her masks simple, with a single layer of felt and pieces of knotted elastic — perfect for an afternoon party, where you need to make lots of masks for lots of kids — I thought I’d try tweaking them a bit to see if I couldn’t make them a bit sturdier and (hopefully) longer-lasting in the kids’ dress-up boxes.

 The final design took a little bit of fiddling (and a last-minute assist from my mom), but once I got going, they came together relatively quickly.
 What you’ll need:

 - medium-weight fusible interfacing (Update: I’ve heard from a couple of people that their masks turned out fine without the interfacing, so if you want to save yourself a step, feel free to skip this one.)